 Toddler night wakings are especially painful as they can cry longer than infants, and are harder to reassure than older children.
 One of the most common causes of night wakings in infants, toddlers, and even older children is inappropriate sleep onset associations.
 This is a disorder which will respond to behavioral management (or sleep training).For more information, here’s my comprehensive review of sleep training methods.
 The first step to successfully sleep training your child is correctly identifying that your child has a behavioral problem.
 If your child has a disorder such as asthma or obstructive sleep apnea which is interrupting their sleep, any attempt at sleep training is likely doomed to fail.
 Behavioral insomnia of childhood is divided into two types: sleep onset association subtype, and limit setting subtype.
 Toddler night wakings are frequently due to sleep onset association disorder.
 Frequently children may have characteristics of both.
 In this post I’m going to talk about inappropriate sleep onset associations.
+You can also check out my new podcast, The Sleep Edit, where I discuss night wakings in depth.

 Let me paint a picture for you.
 It’s been a long evening in the Smith household.
 Jimmy is 14 months old.
 Every night, since he was an infant, his parents have rocked him to sleep every night and then put him in his crib, at around 8 PM.
 His parents put him to sleep, sit down to watch some television and try to relax, but they are dreading the night ahead.
 Just when they get into bed, around 11 PM, they hear Jimmy crying out.
 They rush into his room frantically to try to rub his back so he falls asleep more quickly.
 These awakenings occur for the rest of the night every hour to an hour and a half.
 When he gets up for the day at 5:30 AM, Jimmy is quite irritable, and his parents are exhausted.
 They don’t have the luxury of taking two naps today.
 Jimmy’s problem is that he has developed inappropriate sleep onset associations, one of the subtypes of behavioral insomnia of childhood.